 - Module 1 - Introduction to Forensic Mental Health (30 credits): will provide students with a grounding framework in forensic mental health, including the interface between mental health and the law; psychopathology linked to violence; risk assessment; pathways through care; and international best practice in management of offenders with mental disorder.

-- Module 2a - Epidemiology and Statistics (15 credits, Blizard Institute) and Module 2b -Evidence, Policy and Health (15 credits, Blizard Institute): These will provide a research and development grounding for students either to evaluate and use best research evidence in forensic practice; or to act as independent researchers in their own right.
+- Module 2a - Applied Research Methods (15 credits) and Module 2b -Evidence, Policy and Health (15 credits, Blizard Institute): These will provide a research and development grounding for students either to evaluate and use best research evidence in forensic practice; or to act as independent researchers in their own right.

 - Module 3- Psychosocial Perspectives on Working with Personality Disorder (30 credits): will comprise an intensive grounding in psychosocial approaches to personality disorder (PD), including: nature and aetiology of PD; therapeutic working with PD; expert supervision techniques with PD; and group-facilitated learning sessions with a clinician.